 Arthur was born in 1868, one of several children born to William and Sarah.
 Three of his brothers and sisters, aged between one and eight years old, died within four days of each other in December 1873.
 Two other siblings died in infancy and only one sister survived to adulthood.

-Arthur became a labourer – we know that from the Census of 1881 – before training as a carpenter.
+According to the Census of 1881, we know that Arthur became a labourer before training as a carpenter.
 We have his original apprenticeship papers for when he was aged 14 and 16.